l-royer/l-royer.github.io/essays/The Intricate Web of Software Design.md

 ---
 layout: essay
 type: essay
-title: "Reflection on Design Patterns"
+title: "The Intricate Web of Software Design"
 # All dates must be YYYY-MM-DD format!
 date: 2023-04-26
 published: true